 - Your heels are very dry.
 Look at them, I bet they’re cracked and dry.
-Put some pure jojoba oil, coconut oil, olive or grape seed oil on your finger or a cotton pad, and apply it it to your heels.
+Put some pure jojoba oil, coconut oil, olive or grapeseed oil on your finger or a cotton pad, and apply it to your heels.
 Then put on your socks and shoes.
-Repeat this if you need after your evening shower.
+Repeat this if you need to after your evening bath or shower.

 - Your lips will feel dry.
 This one is pretty easy, just keep applying a natural clean lip balm that is free of parabens.
 You can also apply jojoba oil.
 Of course, drink plenty of water.
-Which leads me to my next thought.
+This leads me to my next thought…

 - Your body is drying out.
 When you drink water, it may not be enough.
-I’ve made it my habit to add marshmallow root to water when I’m steeping tea.
+I’ve made it my habit to add marshmallow root (available in health food sections or stores) to water when I’m steeping tea.
 I sometimes just put a tablespoon in a mason jar with water and just let it infuse.
-The water now contains the extract of marshmallow which is a demulcent, and it makes you feel more hydrated.
+The water now contains the extract of marshmallow which is demulcent, and it makes you feel more hydrated.
 I also add a tiny pinch of sea salt to my water for natural electrolytes.